Alejandra Echevarría

-Alejandra Echevarria (born 1989 in Jaén) is a Spanish beauty queen, fashion model, and singer.
+Alejandra Echevarria (born 1989 in Jaén) is a Spanish singer, model and beauty pageant titleholder.
 She represented Spain in the beauties for a cause pageant, Miss Earth 2009 and placed as Miss Fire (3rd Runner up equivalent).
 She won second runner up in the annual national Miss Spain 2009 at a gala held in Cancun, Mexico.

 Background

 Echevarria is a professional singer and currently studying Business Administration and Management.
 She has been working part-time as a ramp and fashion model.
-She has a body measurements of 90-61-91.
+She has body measurements of 90-61-91.
 She stands 180 cm tall.

 Miss España

 Echevarria won the Miss Jaén 2008.
 She was also awarded Miss Congeniality during the competition aside from winning the title.
 She represented her State in the Miss España 2009 (Miss Spain 2009), where she won second runner up in Cancun, Mexico.
 Fifty-two contestants competed in the Miss Spain 2009 pageant, which was held for the first time outside Spain.
 She was an early favorite, both by the public and by the jury during the Miss Spain competition.